The MMT Blog / How to Pick Your Ideal Cruise: Our Go-To Guide to Help You Choose Your Cruise

 You like to get off the beaten track and away from the crowds.
 You want up-close views of wildlife and stunning scenery in remote places.
 Our Northwestern Fjord Cruise gives you just that, traveling the farthest of all of our cruises to visit the beautiful and remote Northwestern Fjord in Kenai Fjords National Park.
 The Viewfinder is our smallest vessel and carries up to 36 passengers, allowing you to get away from the crowds and giving you closer views of the whales and other wildlife that might decide to pay you a visit on your cruise.
 With 8.5 hours on the water, the captain has plenty of time to seek out the best wildlife viewing in the area.

 If you’re traveling with kids you are most likely looking for a shorter cruise option that still gives you great chances of seeing wildlife and includes a kid-friendly activity, which you will find on our 5 Hour Kenai Fjords Wildlife Cruise.
 This cruise travels along the rugged coastline of Resurrection Bay in search of wildlife such as whales, Steller sea lions, sea otters, and porpoises.
-A National Park Ranger will be onboard to narrate the cruise as well as lead the Junior Ranger Program, an interactive and educational program in which kids work directly with the Ranger throughout the cruise, culminating in a Junior Ranger Badge and graduation ceremony.
-Families can also enjoy a nice meal on the water together by opting in to our salmon and prime rib buffet, which includes our all-you-can-eat dessert bar (another kid favorite).
-You can also find these great perks on both of our cruises in Prince William Sound, with the added benefit of calm, glassy waters.
-For families concerned about seasickness, our Blackstone Bay Glacier Cruise and Surprise Glacier Cruise are your best bets.
+A National Park Ranger will be onboard to narrate the cruise as well as lead the Junior Ranger Program, an interactive and educational program in which kids work directly with the Ranger throughout the cruise, ending with a Junior Ranger Badge and graduation ceremony at the end of the cruise.
+Families can also enjoy a nice meal on the water together by opting in to our Alaska salmon and prime rib buffet, which includes our all-you-can-eat dessert bar (another kid favorite).

 FOR GLACIER ENTHUSIASTS

 You dream about sitting in front of a towering tidewater glacier, feeling the cold katabatic wind, listening to the creaks and groans coming from deep inside the ice, waiting for the moment when a giant piece of ice cracks off with a sound as loud as a thunder and crashes into the water below.
-On our Blackstone Bay Glacier Cruise you visit not one but three glaciers, spending time in front of two actively calving tidewater glaciers and one actively calving hanging glacier.
-You will cruise through glacier-carved Blackstone Bay, spotting numerous alpine glaciers enroute to Blackstone, Beloit, and Northland Glaciers.
+On our 7.5 Hour Kenai Fjords National Park Cruise you spend time in front of two actively calving tidewater glaciers, giving you ample time to watch for spectacular glacier calving and soak up the grandeur of Aialik and Holgate Glaciers.

 FOR BUDGET TRAVELERS

-If you’re traveling on a budget but still want to get on the water we offer our 3.5 Hour Kenai Fjords Wildlife Cruise for just $79 per adult and $39.50 for kids.
+If you’re traveling on a budget but still want to get on the water we offer our 3.5 Hour Kenai Fjords Wildlife Cruise for just $84 per adult and $42 per child.
 This cruise travels through Resurrection Bay in search of wildlife and offers views of rugged mountains and alpine glaciers.
-Three departure times make this cruise a convenient option for those who have limited time or have other activities planned in Seward.
-The 3.5 hour cruise departs at 9:00 a.m., 1:30 p.m., and 6:00 p.m., giving you the option of being on one of the first boats out on the water on our morning cruise or enjoying the never-ending summer daylight on our evening cruise.
+Two departure times make this cruise a convenient option for those who have limited time or have other activities planned in Seward.
+The 3.5 hour cruise departs at 9:00 a.m. and 1:30 p.m.

 FOR THOSE WHO “WANT TO SEE IT ALL”